Converting SPFx Web Part from JavaScript to React

 In SPFx React solutions, the web part will be broken into smaller components:

-We’re going to take Eric’s code and move the content to GitHubBadge.tsx
+We’re going to take Eric’s code and move the content to GitHubBadge.tsx, and leave the web part code in GitHubBadgeWebPart.ts.

 If you do not use Visual Studio Code, you should look for a line that says: